Zhang-gw97/Hi-Dream/README.md

 ## Citation

-If you find this project useful, please consider citing the corresponding paper once it is available.
+If you find this project useful, please cite:

 ```bibtex
 @inproceedings{zhang2026hi,